jensbambauer/seriale/site/content/festival.md

           <br><br><a class="button button--external" href="http://www.restaurant-heyligenstaedt.de" target="_blank">www.restaurant-heyligenstaedt.de</a>'
   - partial: text-and-image
     data:
-      image: /img/Schlachthof.jpg
-      headline: 'Seriale Pro: Schlachthof Giessen'
-      text: 'The Seriale Pro with the Business Days and the DIMA Giessen - Digital Market, will take place here.
-There are many places indoors and open air for networking, panel discussions, the pitching contest, workshops and for celebration.
-        <br><br>Schlachthofstraße 2
-        <br>35398 Giessen'
-  - partial: text-and-image
-    data:
-      reversed: true
       image: /img/Dachcafe-Giessen.jpg
       headline: 'Club Night: Dach Cafe Giessen'
       text: "The Saturday evening and the Club night will take place at the Dach Cafe, above the roofs of Giessen.
         <br><br>Dachcafe Giessen
         <br>Ludwigsplatz 11
         <br>35390 Giessen"
-  - partial: text
-    data:
-      headline: getting here
-      paragraphs:
-        - text: "If you like to come here by plane, you need to book your flight to FRANKFURT AIRPORT (FRA).
-The city is called: Frankfurt am Main.
-It is the biggest airport in Germany and you can reach GIESSEN easily by train."
-        - text: "In most cases you will have the opportunity to book direct flights.
-We recommend these flights as they are often on same price-level as step-over-flights and quite more comfortable."
-        - text: "Preferred credit-cards in Germany are MASTER CARD and VISA - only 50% of shops and hotels accept AMERICAN EXPRESS.
-Please be aware that in Germany people usually pay in cash for amounts below 30€."
-  - partial: tabs
-    data:
-      background: /img/be-part-of-it-bg.jpg
-      headline: be part of it
-      intro: Join the oldest festival in Germany, dedicated to present and celebrate short form digital series.
-Our goal is to connect, support and pay tribute to all talented creators from around the world and to advertise their wonderful work.
-      tabs:
-        - title: subscribe
-          partial: tab-newsletter
-          data:
-            headline: follow us on social media
-            text: "or join our newsletter to get updates:"
-        - title: get tickets
-          partial: tab-text
-          data:
-            headline: get your tickets
-            text: "<p>Ticket: 8,- € | Reduced Price: 7,- €</p><p>The Festival Pass includes tickets to all 7 movie theater screenings.
-Presales will start in April.</p>"
-        - title: submit series
-          partial: tab-text
-          data:
-            headline: Submissions are closed
-            text: "Submissions for digital series & pilot episodes will open again at September 15, 2019."
-  - partial: slider
-    headline: impressions
-    data:
-      slides:
-        - image: /img/impressions/1.jpg
-        - image: /img/impressions/2.jpg
-        - image: /img/impressions/3.jpg
-        - image: /img/impressions/4.jpg
-        - image: /img/impressions/5.jpg
-        - image: /img/impressions/6.jpg
-        - image: /img/impressions/8.jpg
-        - image: /img/impressions/9.jpg
-        - image: /img/impressions/10.jpg
-        - image: /img/impressions/11.jpg
-        - image: /img/impressions/12.jpg
-        - image: /img/impressions/13.jpg
-        - image: /img/impressions/14.jpg
-        - image: /img/impressions/15.jpg
-        - image: /img/impressions/16.jpg
-        - image: /img/impressions/17.jpg
-        - image: /img/impressions/18.jpg
-        - image: /img/impressions/19.jpg
-        - image: /img/impressions/20.jpg
-        - image: /img/impressions/21.jpg
-        - image: /img/impressions/22.jpg
-        - image: /img/impressions/23.jpg
-        - image: /img/impressions/24.jpg
-        - image: /img/impressions/25.jpg
-        - image: /img/impressions/26.jpg
-        - image: /img/impressions/27.jpg
-        - image: /img/impressions/28.jpg
   - partial: text-plain
     headline: connect with us
     data: